 - infants and children in developing countries

-- pregnant and lactating women in developing countries
+- pregnant and lactating people in developing countries

-Vitamin A supplements are available for those who have difficulty absorbing the nutrient, but it is best to meet needs through food, not in isolation.
+Vitamin A supplements are available for those whose bodies have difficulty absorbing the nutrient, but it is best to meet needs through food, where possible.

-The use of supplements can mask possible deficiencies of other nutrients, potentially leading to acute and long-term health issues.
+This is because the use of supplements can mask possible deficiencies of other nutrients.
+This may lead to further health issues.

-Preformed vitamin A can be toxic when consumed in excessive amounts, either through diet or supplementation.
+Preformed vitamin A can be toxic when people consume too much, either through their diet or through supplementation.

-The tolerable upper intake level (UL) for vitamin A varies by age.
-The UL is the amount above which vitamin A intake may be toxic.
+The tolerable upper intake level for vitamin A varies by age.
+The upper intake level is the amount above which vitamin A intake may be toxic.

 - up to 3 years: 600 mcg per day